ascgliding/flights310/Documents/README_USER.rst

         When users are prompted to enter a reading, they are still prompted for these readings but they can be left empty.

+        At the end of each day a process will step through all meters that are marked as auto update and read through the flights file.
+It will ignore any days before the last recorded meter reading.
+For days after that a meter reading will be added for the total flights or total flight time (as per the meter unit).

+    *   Import Readings.

+        This function will import readings from the flights system.
+The intention is to create a starting point.
+As with the auto update function, it will ignore any days prior to the last meter reading.

+        *Note especially that pressing this button ignores the auto update flag. i.e. the meter will be update wether it is flagged as auto update or not.*   This is because you have already selected a meter.
+The system assumes you know what you are doing.

+        If there are no meter readings in the system, then the first meter reading is assumed to be zero.

+    *   Reset Readings

+        This function will prompt the user for a FINAL meter reading.
+The last meter reading will be set to this value and the system will then work backwards, subtracting each previous day's delta from the closing meter reading to determine the closing meter reading for that day.

+        The intention is that it is likely that the flights system does not have all movements since the beginning of time for an airframe.
+We know what the final reading should be (from the a/c logbooks) so we set that here and let the system determine  the correct readings for each day.

+When adding a new meter to the aircraft it is expected that the user knows the final meter reading that should be used.
+Use the import readings function to import the readings from the flight system.
+Run the reset readings function to calculate past readings.

 Viewing readings
 ~~~~~~~~~~~~~~~~